-(7) Credit Agreement
+(8) Credit Agreement and Other Financing

 On March 16, 2005, the Company entered into a credit agreement with KeyBank National Association ("KeyBank") to provide a \$15 million senior credit facility.
-KeyBank is designated as the sole arranger and sole book manager.
-The facility has a 3-year term and can be expanded to a \$60 million facility.
-The Company intends to use the facility to fund future acquisitions.
-There are no amounts drawn on the facility as of March 31, 2005 and May 11, 2005.
+The facility has a 3-year term and can be expanded to a \$60 million facility to fund future acquisitions.
+There are no amounts drawn on the facility as of September 30, 2005.
+On October 11, 2005, the Company drew \$2.0 million on the line of credit.